-Unlike any other survey ever conducted in any country of which I am aware, these surveys combined the following characteristics:
+Unlike any prior survey ever conducted in any country of which I am aware, these surveys combined the following characteristics:

-- they reached large numbers of respondents, thus permitting more refined analysis than the usual simple frequency distributions and uncontrolled cross-tabulations: the adult survey returned 4,071 completed schedules, and the youth survey 1,365; - (2) they oversampled the regional minorities heavily enough to permit controlled analysis for these minorities (English

-- in Quebec, French elsewhere), not only for the population is a whole; - (3) they collected information about respondents' opinions on a substantial range of language policy issues; and - (4) they collected considerable additional linguistic information about the respondents, including their language backgrounds, xperiences, competences, behaviors, and attitudes.
+- a.
+They reached large numbers of respondents, thus permitting more refined analysis than the usual simple frequency distributions and uncontrolled cross-tabulations: the adult survey returned 4,071 completed schedules, and the youth survey 1,365; - b.
+They oversampled the regional minorities heavily enough to permit controlled analysis for these minorities (English in Quebec, French elsewhere), not only for the population as a whole; - c.
+They collected information about respondents' opinions on a substantial range of language policy issues; and - d.
+They collected considerable additional linguistic information about the respondents, including their language backgrounds, experiences, competences, behaviors, and attitudes.
 In all, the adult survey contains about 260 items of information, and the youth survey about 185, for each respondent.

-Many caveats are in order for him who would interpret or rely on these surveys.
-There are reasons to doubt the veracity of any verbal interview or self-administered questionnaire, in the first place.
+Many caveats are in order for those who would interpret or rely on these surveys.
+There are reasons to doubt the veracity of any verbal inteview or self-administered questionnaire, in the first place.
 There is also evidence that unsophisticated respondents are not reliable reporters of their own linguistic competence and behavior.
-And in addition, there is some reason to believe that the adult survey responses were somewhat distorted in the coding or punching process.2 But given the current absence of alternatives, I shall not bother you with complaints that the best is not good enough.
-Rather let us now, with appropriate caution, take one of the topics illuminated by these surveys and see what knowledge they can provide thereon.
+And in addition, there is some reason to believe that the adult survey responses were somewhat distorted in the coding or punching process.
+But given the current